ZETRON030/FileHandling_In_python_week4_Assignment/README.md

 # FileHandling_In_python_week4_Assignment
-Creating a program that reads, writes and handles error codes.
+Creating a program that reads, writes files and handles error codes.
 Create a program that reads a file and writes a modified version to a new file.
 Ask the user for a filename and handle errors if it doesn’t exist or can’t be read.